cdklabs/construct-hub-webapp/docs/analytics.md

 ### Which constructs are missing from the ecosystem?

+We want to make sure users are able to use construct libraries for all their application needs.
 By detecting missing constructs, we can either explicitly act, or encourage the community to act in order to fill those gaps.

 To answer this, we want to identify hot search phrases that don't return any hits.
-For example, if we see `docker-compose` is being searched a lot, we can conclude that the community is looking for a `docker-compose` related constructs.
 This can help detect entirely new domains that aren't being covered but should, as these will likely not manifest as feature requests in any of the existing construct repositories.
+For example, if we see `docker-compose` is being searched a lot, we can conclude that the community is looking for `docker-compose` related constructs.

 **Required metrics:**